-It’s hard to believe U.S. forces have actively been in combat in Afghanistan and Iraq for nearly 20 years.
-Of course, deployments across the globe occur daily, too.
-Some things have changed and improved from the early days, like more opportunities to communicate with loved ones, and the improvement of basic needs for service members, but some war time events stay the same.
+After 20 years of U.S. forces in active combat in both Afghanistan and Iraq, some things about deployments all across the world have changed and improved from the early days, like more opportunities to communicate with loved ones, and the improvement of basic needs for service members, but some war time events stay the same.
 Care packages are always appreciated and looked forward to, and families need to weave together a network of support at home.

 Luckily, support services have grown up from back in the day, and today’s families are better equipped to work through the myriad of stressors that exist, but searching for those helpful programs and events becomes another task to conquer during the deployment cycle.

 MilitaryByOwner has numerous information packed deployment resources to share for your service member, you, and your family to find comfort and convenience while separated.

 Start with these:

 First, and really important, is taking advantage of all the resources the military provides.
 It’s also the most practical and likely free way to get some of the help you may need.
 If you don’t have a military base close, connect with them (CDC, MWR, Commissary/Exchange) online to see their Facebook posts for on-base activities.

 There will be times when the trek onto base will be worth the effort.
 The CDC offers free and reduced child care for deployed families and not only summer camps, but care camps for over the long holiday breaks.
 Libraries always have reading programs available for children, adults, and teens.

 Online, Military OneSource is invaluable.
 The site is so packed with information on topics from mental health care (which is free if you or your child could benefit) to career and educational programs to financial advice.
 It’s certainly worth investigating.
 You’ll find the help you need and through a rabbit hole of information, come across other programs that you didn’t know you needed!